“You have to spend money to make money.” But if you don’t control company expenses, chances are good you’re going to run out of funds.

 What are business expenses?

 Business expenses are costs required to run a business.
 It could be anything from the money you pay to rent an office to the funds for your employees’ training courses.
-Knowing the types of expenses allows you to classify your expenses into the right group and manage them better.
+Knowing the types of expenses along with what you can deduct allows you to classify your expenses into the right group and manage them better.

 Types of business expenses